nhi0412/PowerBI_Pizza_Store_Analysis/README.md

     - Review the cost-benefit of keeping XL and XXL
 - **Ingredient Strategy**
     - Highlight top-performing ingredients in product design
-    - Consider removing or replacing bottom-tier ingredients
+    - Consider removing or replacing bottom-tier ingredients (Brie Carre Cheese or Soppresatte Salami)
+- **Campaigns Focus**
+    - Marketing campaign resources focus on Quarter 2
+    - Target lunch and dinner time to offer limited-time deals